abhimm5/Lipipra-font/README.md

 ## Contribute to this project.
 1. Fork the repository.
+2. Open `.glyphs` file in glyphs app.
-2. Modify the font, as per what you see wrong.
+3. Modify the font, as per what you see wrong.
-3. Generate a pull request (I will review it, then make changes to main branch).
+4. Generate a pull request (I will review it, then make changes to main branch).

 ## How to Test
 You can test in Hibizcus app (MacOS), adobe photoshop or any app.